SolidLabResearch/Bashlib/documentation/markdown/tutorial.md

 ```
 node bin/solid.js
 ```
 **optional**: You can create an alias for this path so you do not have to write the full command every time.
-From here on, I will assume the alias `alias bashlib-solid="node bin/solid.js"` to be set!
+From here on, the alias `alias bashlib-solid="node bin/solid.js"` will be asumed to be set!

 ### Authentication
 We will quickly go over the available authentication options: